RapidSoftwareSolutions/Marketplace-Imagga-Package/README.md

 1. Register on [imagga.com](https://imagga.com).
 2. After creation your account you will see api Secret and api Key.

-## Imagga.taggingImageById
+## Imagga.tagImageById
-By sending image content id to the taggingImageById endpoint you can get a list of many automatically suggested textual tags.
+By sending image content id to the tagImageById endpoint you can get a list of many automatically suggested textual tags.

 | Field             | Type       | Description
 |-------------------|------------|----------